 TIPS TO DETOX YOUR BODY IN A HEALTHY WAY

 I get it—sometimes we feel like we need a reboot.
 We want to start fresh and get on track to a healthy lifestyle.
-Rather than suffering through a juice cleanse (that doesn’t work), ditch the yo-yo dieting and try the following instead:
+Rather than suffering through a juice cleanse (that doesn’t work), ditch the yo-yo dieting.
+Give your colon a head start to proper function (no cleanses or laxatives required) and try the following instead:

 - Follow a whole food plan like meal planning or an anti-inflammatory diet.